schutterskwartier/cockpit-docs/modules/forms.md

 ```

 <div class="uk-alert">
     Use field names as variables.
-Write syntax in Lexy renderer or plain PHP.
+Use the Lexy syntax or plain PHP.
 </div>

 ---